Fragile X Clinical Trial Proposals Welcome Anytime

-Focus is on Clinical Trials
+2018 Focus is Clinical Trials

-FRAXA Clinical Trial Grants.
+FRAXA Clinical Trial Grants: Applications may be submitted at any time.
 These grants are strictly for clinical research with fragile X subjects.
-Strong emphasis will be placed on clinical trials of potentially disease-modifying agents which have been previously validated in fragile X animal models.
-Other types of clinical research may be considered, such as biomarker studies in fragile X patients, or trials of symptomatic therapies.
+Emphasis will be placed on clinical trials of potentially disease-modifying agents which have been previously validated in fragile X animal models.
+Other types of clinical research may also be considered, such as biomarker studies in fragile X patients, or trials of symptomatic therapies.
 Budgets and grant structure are flexible but may be subject to some negotiation.

 We are flexible about deadlines for submission, given the complexities of organizing clinical research.

 Background and Rationale

-Our goal has always been to accelerate the pace of research by eliminating “bottlenecks” in this long and complex process, and we have been quite successful in this regard.
-Since our funding priorities are determined by the state of the research and the nature of these bottlenecks, we constantly re-examine these priorities as the field progresses.
+Our goal has always been to accelerate the pace of research by eliminating “bottlenecks” in this long and complex process.
+Our funding priorities are determined by the state of the research and the nature of these bottlenecks, so we constantly re-examine these priorities as the field progresses.